jay1patel1/PW-Coding/Assignment/Condition & Loops Assignment/Condition & Loops Assignment.md

     - Loops are one of the important control structure in javascript.
 It allow user to do execute block of code repetitively.
 It is essential do some of the repetitive task.
 For example user need to console log 1 to 1000.
 This kind of task easily done by the loops.
 There are three types of loops, as following.

     **1.“For” loop**
-    - This is the most used loop in the Javascript.
-It is used when user exactly know that how many times we want the block of code to repeat.
+    - This is the most used loop in the Javascript. this loop repeats until a specified condition evaluates to false.
     - **Syntax**
         ```Javascript
-            for (Intial condition; condition; update) {
+            for (initialization; condition; afterthought) {
                 // Code block  to be exected at each loop
             }
         ```